inventhouse/tutorials/PySG-Comprehensions/README.md

 ### Generator expressions
 - Basic generator - just use parens: `( i for i in items )`
-    - Generator produces each line as-needed
+    - Generator produces each item as-needed
 - Search Shakespeare
     - Generators working incrementally save memory even if they have to do just as much work!